kkityeungg/CE888_datascience_finalproject/README.md

-# This the finial project of CE888.
+# Seq2Seq translation
+This is the project to discover how to use machine learning methods or neural network to deal with text-to-SQL task.